What services do I need?

 In addition to the assigned field agent(s), Hyperion’s executive protection services include:

 Optional add-on services include:

-*The exact rate per agent depends upon the location and environment where the agent will perform his or her duties, duration of the requested service period, and requested nationality of the security agent.
+**The exact rate per agent depends upon the location and environment where the agent will perform his or her duties, specific threats towards the client, and duration of the requested service period.

 The Hyperion Black Card is the “jet card” of elite security services and was created for those who may not foresee an immediate need for protection, but still want a flexible option with the peace-of-mind of knowing a security team is only a call away.